mameen7/dstlib/README.rst

     is_empty = L.is_empty()     #to know whether the list is empty or not: returns boolean L.append(x)                 #to append an element x
-    L.prepend(y)                #to add an element y to the front of the list
+    L.prepend(y)                #to add an element y to the front of the list L.insert(i, x)              #to insert an element x at a given index i

     p1 = L.add_first(x)         #do the same as L.prepend() but return the position of the added element x pl = L.add_last(y)          #do the same as L.append() but return the position of the added element y